bytecodealliance/regalloc2/doc/DESIGN.md

   across blocks by, when reaching one end of a control-flow edge in a scan, doing a lookup of the allocation at the other end.
 This is in principle a linear lookup (so quadratic overall).
-We instead generate a list of "half-moves", keyed on the edge and from/to vregs, with each holding one of the allocations.
-By sorting and then scanning this list, we can generate all edge moves in one linear scan.
+We instead generate a vector of "half-moves", keyed on the edge and from/to vregs, with each holding one of the allocations.
+By sorting and then scanning this vector, we can generate all edge moves in one linear scan.
 There are a number of other examples of simplifications: for example, we handle multiple conflicting physical-register-constrained uses of a vreg in a single instruction